 GeneCards Summary for CHMP2B Gene

 CHMP2B (Charged Multivesicular Body Protein 2B) is a Protein Coding gene.
-Diseases associated with CHMP2B include Amyotrophic Lateral Sclerosis 17 and Dementia, Familial, Nonspecific.
-Among its related pathways are HIV Life Cycle and Cellular Senescence.
-GO annotations related to this gene include protein domain specific binding.
+Diseases associated with CHMP2B include Amyotrophic Lateral Sclerosis 17 and Frontotemporal Dementia, Chromosome 3-Linked.
+Among its related pathways are Necroptosis and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding.
 An important paralog of this gene is CHMP2A.

 UniProtKB/Swiss-Prot for CHMP2B Gene